 These free hand lettered patriotic cut files make it super easy to make your own projects this Fourth of July!
-Just cut the designs from vinyl with your Silhouette or Cricut and apply them to really any surface.
-Free SVG, PDF, PNG, and Studio files.
+Just cut the free SVG cut files from vinyl with your Silhouette or Cricut and apply them to really any surface.
 This post may contain affiliate links, which help to support this site.

 It is officially summer here, and that has me looking forward to the sunny days by the pool, warm nights, barbecues, and the Fourth of July!
 I just love the Fourth of July and love to make patriotic gear f0r me and the family to wear to celebrate.
 Today I’m joining with some of my creative design-y blogging friends to bring you all a bunch of cute and FREE patriotic cut files to make it super easy for you to make your own projects for the Fourth this year.